-Another free alternative is a program known as Gravit.
+Another free alternative is a program formerly known as Gravit that has now evolved to Gravit Designer and Gravit Cloud.
 This program is available on almost every single platform - everything from Windows, Mac and Linux, to a completely browser-based version.
 While it is a little more basic, it also has a unique feature in that it is a vector graphics program that is commercially available - while you cannot just use this as an impromptu graphics tablet, you can use this to make some very powerful vector graphics that can be read and edited with ease across every platform.
 You can check it out on the company website.

 Once you've created your graphics and want to submit them to the club, you have a number of options.
 Submitting a graphic to a competition can be achieved fairly easily.
 The club website has a function to upload a graphics submission to a competition, which can be found in each individual competition.
 It will ask you to upload a file, attach some optional text if you so choose, ask you whether or not you want people to be able to view your submission at the end of the competition, then click the Create submission button.